Guy w/ Jean Jacket

 • Eg. A guy has just become a new dad, but one night he can’t stop his baby from crying.
 Instead of realizing babies sometimes cry a lot, he blames himself and thinks that he must be doing something wrong and he’s not father material.

-Step 2: Identify automatic thoughts and notice your negative biases
+Step 2: Identify maladaptive thoughts and negative biases

 Once you get better at identifying your negative thought patterns, you can practice reframing your thoughts to see things more objectively.